The Hungarian Horntail

 “The biggest challenge is to make them not look like what anyone else has done,” said Nick Dudman.
 “So when you’re doing dragons, werewolves, anything that’s iconic you hit a problem because a lot of the good ideas have already been done, so you have to find a different angle.”
 Several concept artists — including Wayne Barlowe, Adam Brockbank, and Paul Catling — sketched most diverse iterations of the character.
 Early concepts included bird-like and shark-like variations.

-Rowling’s description in the novel made mention of “clawed front legs,” a trait that was initially considered, but discarded; in order to maintain artistic integrity, the filmmakers eventually steered towards a four-limbed configuration of the anatomy, harkening back to Norbert from the first film.
-The key trait of the creature — the ‘horntail’ — was initially envisioned as a scorpion’s stinger, or a tail tip with clusters or rows of spikes.
+Rowling’s description in the novel made mention of “clawed front legs,” a trait that was initially considered, but discarded; in order to maintain artistic integrity with the first film, the filmmakers eventually steered towards a four-limbed configuration of the anatomy, harkening back to Norbert.
+The key element of the creature — the ‘horntail’ — was initially envisioned as a scorpion’s stinger, or a tail tip with clusters or rows of spikes.
 In the end, a large spear-like tail tip covered in smaller spikes was chosen.
-As the design process progressed, it was decided to make horns the key visual motif of the monster — endowing it with a crown of horns on its head, which continued mane-like down its neck, back and tail, ending in the spiked tip.
+As the design process continued, it was decided to make horns the key visual motif of the monster — endowing it with a crown of horns on its head, which continued, mane-like, down its neck, back and tail, ending in the spiked tip.
 Some of the horns on the creature’s head can also flare out and hinge back to highlight its emotional state.
 The final design — penned by Paul Catling — was also strongly influenced by birds of prey: a hawk-like beaked tip of the mouth and a proportionally large chest housing powerful flight muscles completed the imposing look of the Hungarian Horntail.

 Based on the approved design, Kate Hill sculpted two quarter-scale Horntail maquettes, which were moulded in fiberglass and painted for reference.
 A larger scanning model was then devised and supplied to Industrial Light & Magic to create the digital model of the dragon.

-The maquettes also served as reference for a full-scale Horntail animatronic built by Nick Dudman’s special effects team.
-The puppet would be used in the early shots that revealed the creature, which show it in a distance.
+The maquettes also served as reference for a full-scale Horntail animatronic, built by Nick Dudman’s special effects team.
+The puppet would be used in the early shots that revealed the creature in the distance.
 Dudman recalled: “the production wanted a lightweight life-size dragon head to run about on set with.
 Once we had that head and eight feet of the neck, we suggested that we could sculpt the rest very quickly, keeping it very basic.
 We used that for wide shots of the dragon in its cage.”
 Kate Hill led the creation of the full-size sculpture of the Horntail — aided by Waldo Mason, Andy Hunt and other sculptors.

 Animatronic systems supervisor Matt Denton mounted the creature’s head to a computer-controlled performance system that was devised cannibalizing parts of Aragog and the Basilisk built for the second film, in order to save both time and budget.
 The skull of the dragon was fabricated in fireproof fiberlass with a steel beak, epoxy teeth and silicone skin.
 For a dragon that could actually breathe fire, the mouth interior was lined with flame retardant Nomex.
 The entire head was coated inside and out with Flamebar, a flexible fire-resistant elastomeric silicone sealant.
 John Richardson and his mechanical effects team fitted the mouth with twin flame jets using a benturi system that blasted liquid propane over a pilot flame.
 The Horntail animatronic could shoot a 36-foot stream of dragonfire at the camera.